 - I like cardiologist Dexter Dale D. Briones at the J&B Building, Quezon Street, 508-9544.
 He is a graduate of the St. Luke’s Heart Center.
 Clinics begin at at 1:00 and are busy.

 - Another well regarded cardiologist is Joefil Acosta, St. Pauls Hospital 2nd Floor Room 2054, Phone 338-1814.

 - Neurosurgeon Paul Francia trained at University of Santo Thomas in Manila and in New York.
 His office is in the Iloilo Doctor’s Hospital, Medical Arts condo.
 Phone 337-4525

-- Gastrointerologist, Danilo Encarnacion is Chair of Digestive Disorders Department at St Paul’s Hospital and is recommended on the US Embassy website.
+- Gastrointerologist, Ma.
+Theresa Nadala, a UP Medical School graduate is very professional and thorough.
+She offers a colonoscopy for about P16,000, including anesthesia.
+Her clinic is at Iloilo Doctors Hospital +63333374054.
+Danilo Encarnacion is Chair of Digestive Disorders Department at St Paul’s Hospital and is recommended on the US Embassy website.
 We have found him to be very capable and thorough.
 I would trust him to perform a colonoscopy, but I did not ask him the cost of one.
 Perhaps I was not so anxious to have one! +63-33-336-1555.
 Clinics M-Sat 9-1.
 Initial exam was P400.